Home

 Condo insurance has two layers: the association's master policy and your individual HO-6 unit policy.
 Both affect what you pay, directly or through HOA dues.

-This guide covers what each policy covers, what drives premiums, and how to shop before closing.
+What each policy covers, premium drivers, and how to shop before closing.

 Two policies: master insurance and your HO-6